 In my experience as a young person (call it ages 10-20), I was pretty open minded about everything.
 Although it varies from person to person, young people generally have no idea how they feel about things.
 Of course they have opinions – but what I mean are deep convictions that emerge as a product of time and experience.
 Decades worth.
 “Wisdom”.
 Young adults don’t have that.
 As a consequence, most younger people see everything in the world as mysterious and compelling.
 They randomly bump into and embrace new people, new ideas, and new experiences that enrich their character and send them swirling in different directions.
 There’s everything to gain and almost nothing to lose.
 They surrender to decisions that may not seem totally rationale, intentionally, and they grow.
 And somewhere in this chaos they forge a durable version of themselves.

-This wandering way of life doesn’t last forever.
+This wandering modality doesn’t last forever.
 At some point, society compels each of us to get serious, choose a vocation, and earn our bread.
 This is totally fair.
 But what are the tradeoffs?
 Our lives begin to revolve around “what we do”.
 At best, our identity merges with our work and we are exhilarated by it.
 At worst, we hate work and are merely there to earn money to live.
 In either case – our desire and capacity to aimlessly wander through life collecting random experiences becomes severely diminished and implicitly discouraged.
 Our life develops routine… our tastes, our interests, our schedules, are refined into what can fit nicely into our nights and weekends, and most compatible with other aspects of life: namely work, a romantic partner, and possibly family.
 In parallel, our friends are experiencing the same shifts and sacrifices.
 Our social groups morph and shrink as does our interactions with them.
 This process can be resisted and shaped with thoughtful effort, obviously.
 But much of it is inevitable.
 For most of us starting sometime in our late 20s and onward, our life conforms around our core obligations, and the majority of our golden waking hours are not spent cultivating our minds, figuring out who we are, and defining the purpose of our existence.
 Rather they are spent toward a living (even if it’s our passion work), and we likely give the remaining hours away to various amusements.
 Our lives become “practical” with zeitgeist pleasures sprinkled in.
-In my case, right now, today, this practical way of life has nearly exhausted its value.
+In my case, right now, today, this practical way of life has nearly exhausted its potential.
 The cost:benefit ratio of living this way is tilted too far toward cost – my time and my mind.

 Psychedelics: a detour from habits